albyUtomy/django-basic-to-up/api-documentation.md

-# Project Management System API
+# School Management System API
 ## Overview
 This API provides access to manage student progress, including their marks, assigned teachers, departments, and school details.
 Authentication is required for all endpoints.